bajrangCoder/acode-plugin-acodex/readme.md

 <details>
     <summary>
-      <h3 style="display:inline">Update v3.1.3 & v3.1.4</h3>
+      <h3 style="display:inline">Update v3.1.5</h3>
     </summary>

-- Enhanced AcodeX by integrating AI into the terminal, making it a standout option in the modern era.
-(Check `How to use AI section` for refrence)
+- Now it will handle automatically closing of server
-- Updated the default font family for the Terminal to `Meslo NF Regular`.
+- 🆕 key-bindings `Ctrl+Shift+I` to clear the terminal
-- Resolved the issue with the `exit` command; now, typing `exit` in the terminal will promptly close the current session.
+- updated xterm and its styling

-- fixed settings issue (v3.1.4)
+This is a LTS version.
 </details>
 <br/>